isaacracine/isaacracine.github.io/resume.md

 # Programming:
 * Java, Python and R: intermediate
-* HPC knowledge relating to basic shell commands, Conda, and various bioinformatic tools
+* HPC knowledge relating to basic shell commands, package managers, and various bioinformatic tools
 * Experience with Git, MatLab and SQL
+* PLINK - Whole genome data analysis tool set
+* PRSice, lassoSum - Polygenic Risk Score

 # Biology
-* Well versed in genetics for eukaryotas (plants) and bacteria
+* Well versed in genetics for Eukaryotas and bacteria
-* Understands large scale omic fields and their applications
+* Understands and applies large scale omic fields and their applications
 * Practice with protein modeling software: Chimeria, PyMol
+* Practice with evolutionary modeling: BEAST, BLAST, alignment algorithms
+* Practice with regulatory genomic packages

 # Statisitcs
-* Data science and large scale data experience
+* Data science and machine learning
-* Practice with theoretical statistics
+* Practice with theoretical statistics, Bayesian modeling

 # Other
-* Several years food service jobs have provided lots of experience with working in a team and customer service
+* Several years food service jobs have provided lots of experience with working in a team and problem solving
-* Practicing German
+* Has beginner French and German, willing to learn either if given a transition period